seishun/node-steam-trade/README.md

 Do not make multiple method calls in the same tick (e.g. `trade.addItems(items); trade.ready();`) - instead, make the second call in the callback provided to the first one (`trade.addItems(items, function(res) {trade.ready();});`).
 The callback will be passed the parsed JSON response from Steam (`res` in the example).
 You can use it for error checking: if something went wrong, `res.success` will be `false` and `res.error` should be a human-readable string.

+# Properties

+## themAssets
+An array of the other party's offered items.
+The order of items in the array corresponds to their order in the trade window, but empty spaces are not preserved.

+## tradePartnerSteamID
+Your trade partner's SteamID if a trade is ongoing or was interrupted (see ['error' event](#error)), otherwise a falsy value.

 # Methods

 ## open(steamID, callback)
 Initializes a trade with the specified SteamID.
 The trade handshake must have completed at this point - in node-steam, listen for a `sessionStarted` event.
 Don't use any other methods until you've opened a trade.
 Use `callback` if you want to add some items immediately after opening the trade.

-`tradePartnerSteamID` property will contain `steamID` for the duration of the trade.

 ## loadInventory(appid, contextid, callback)
-Loads your library for the given app and context, then calls `callback` with the inventory object.
+Loads your library for the given app and context.
 For example, use 440 and 2 for TF2 and 570 and 2 for Dota2.
+The first argument to `callback` will be an array of item objects in case of success, otherwise a falsy value.
+Failure suggests that your cookie has expired (see ['error' event](#error)).

 ## getContexts(callback)
-Gets the list of available contexts. `callback` will be called with an object extracted directly from the trading page.
+Gets the list of available contexts.
+The first argument to `callback` will be an object extracted directly from the trading page in case of success, otherwise a falsy value.
+Failure suggests that your cookie has expired (see ['error' event](#error)).

-## themAssets()
-Returns an array of the other party's offered items.

 ## addItems(items, [callback])
 Adds the specified items from your inventory. `items` must be an array.
 Create an array of a single item if you only want to add one item.
 If any of the items are stackable (Spiral Knights crap), it will add the whole available amount.
 If want to add a certain amount, modify the item's `amount` property.